Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Conclusions

-While computational experiments have demonstrated the good performance of the GPS, it is evident that this method requires careful tuning of hyper-parameters, which is currently achieved using a preliminary tuning stage.
-Gaining an understanding of how to select these parameters based on the multiscale structure of the forward map will be important for further algorithmic development.
+While computational experiments have demonstrated the strong performance of the EGPS, it is evident that this method requires careful tuning of hyper-parameters, which is currently achieved using a preliminary tuning stage.
+Gaining an understanding of how to select these parameters based on the multiscale structure of the forward map will be important for further algorithmic development. \as{Furthermore, issues of efficiency, relating to the frequency, in algorithmic time, with which the Gaussian process is updated, needed to be fully explored.} \od{Another potential `best of both worlds' solution, is to directly emulate $\mathcal{G}_\eps$ with Gaussian process and apply EKS/ELS (a philosophy taken in \cite{cleary2020calibrate,dunbar2020calibration}); direct emulation can achieve greater emulator accuracy but at an increased computational cost when $\mathcal{G}_\eps$ have a high-dimensional output space.
+Such algorithmic trade-offs should be investigated in different practical problems.}

 On the theoretical front, it would be of interest to make the presented formal multi-scale arguments rigorous.
-This might prove challenging as it would require bounds on the solution of the \emph{cell problem}, a Poisson PDE which characterises the large-scale influence of small-scale perturbations.
+This might prove challenging as it would require bounds on the solution of the {\it cell problem}, a Poisson PDE which characterises the large-scale influence of small-scale perturbations.
 Any such analysis would require tight lower bounds on the eigenvalues of the empirical covariance process uniformly over time.
 While this has been shown to be positive definite in \cite{garbuno2020affine}, obtaining quantitative lower bounds on the eigenvalues remains an open problem for future study.
-Another interesting problem is to characterise the long-time behaviour the ensemble Gaussian Process Sampler.
+Another interesting problem is to characterise the long-time behaviour of the ensemble Gaussian Process Sampler.
 In particular, identifying conditions for stability and ergodicity along with quantifying the asymptotic bias are questions which we leave for future study.